+Post-excavation work is progressing well on the whalebone vessel unearthed at The Cairns late last year.
 The vessel not only contained a human jawbone, but also animal bones, remains of ceramic pots and stone tools.

-University of the Highlands and Islands Archaeology Institute MLitt student, Karen Kennedy, is working with Dr Ingrid Mainland (Programme Leader for MLitt Archaeological Studies), examining, recording and cataloguing the animal bone fragments as part of her research into ‘Feasting in the Iron Age’.
+University of the Highlands and Islands Archaeology Institute MLitt student, Karen Kennedy, is working with Dr Ingrid Mainland (Programme Leader for MLitt Archaeological Studies), examining, recording and cataloguing the animal bone fragments as part of her research into Feasting in the Iron Age.

 Initial findings suggest that neonatal lamb, calf and pig bones were deposited within and around the huge whalebone container in addition to fragments of broken pottery and stone tools.

 The object has been carefully cleaned and emptied of all contents.
 This has enabled a closer examination of the huge find and gives us an insight into the processes involved in the making of this impressive piece.
 The transverse processes had clearly been hacked off with a sharp blade, but when examined closer, small knife marks are clearly visible around the rim and the whole of the interior.

 Karen’s work will not only add to our understanding of the rituals involved at The Cairns but on a personal level, will also enhance her career prospects as she learns new techniques involved in front line archaeological research.